 YEEES.....

-if your teacher isnt activly correcting;
+if not done properly;if your teacher isnt activly correcting;

 OR if you are put together like a unique individual....